 Yale Physiology Core

-The objective of the Physiology Core is to serve as a fee-for-service resource for DRC members to facilitate in vivo diabetes-related research dealing with biological outcomes in normal, diabetic as well as in genetically manipulated rodents – mostly in rat models, but also in mice for procedures that are not available through the Yale MMPC.
+The objective of the Physiology Core is to serve as a fee-for-service resource for DRC members to facilitate in vivo diabetes-related research dealing with biological outcomes in normal, diabetic, and genetically manipulated rodents – mostly in rat models, but also in mice.

 The Animal Surgery and Experimental Procedure Sub-core provides DRC investigators with training as well as access to centralized laboratory facilities and personnel to carry out complex metabolic, in vivo physiological experiments in conscious rodent models.
 These procedures, which include vascular and stereotaxic surgery, the performance of glucose clamps, glucose tolerance tests, microdialysis, microinjection, amperometry and energy expenditure analyses are not easily accessible to investigators without prior training or experience.
 The Animal Surgery and Experimental Procedure Sub-core offers DRC members access to technical and theoretical instruction as well as the specialized equipment and experimental methodologies necessary to apply them to diabetes research.